 A common problem is excessive creasing of clothes in a washing machine.
-There are several possible causes if laundry comes out badly creased.
+There are several possible causes if laundry comes out creased.

 First, make sure the drum isn’t overloaded.
 It’s easy to overload certain types of laundry because although you may have a 5 or 6kg drum capacity the manufacturers only advise using this capacity with cottons.
 Everything else has a much lower capacity (check your instruction book).
 For example my washing machine has a 6kg drum but the instruction book shows the following –

 - Cottons – Max load 6kg